 Working in plain text means I can use sophisticated version control software to keep track of my revisions.
 I use git to track the changes in all my writing, and I have even used it in a collaborative writing project.
 There is an excellent free book on git, Scott Chacon’s Pro Git.

 As a book person and general fussbudget, I care about typographic niceties like hyphenation, justification, footnote placement, and pagination.
 TeX—created by the son of a printer—is far better at this than Word.
 If you wish to convince yourself such things matter, you can do worse than Matthew Butterick’s Typography in Ten Minutes.
 At a more advanced level of finickiness, I enjoy Robert Bringhurst’s Elements of Typographic Style.

-Markdown is straightforward to learn.
-I provide some notes on my markdown page.
-The pandoc documention explains the ins and outs thoroughly.
-LaTeX can be much more complex, though I do not think it is difficult once you adjust to the mindset of marking up text for typesetting.
+Once you have become sufficiently finicky, you will want to know more about TeX in order to take control of the typesetting process more fully.
 There are many resources on the website of the TeX Users Group, as well as links to download the software itself; Mac users should use the MacTeX distribution.
-Oetiker’s Not-So-Short Introduction to LaTeX2e is a good starting point for learning TeX.
-The Tex Stack Exchange is now the first place to search for answers to specific questions—and to pose them to an occasionally testy though usually helpful community.
+Tobias Oetiker’s Not-So-Short Introduction to LaTeX2e is a good starting point for learning TeX.
+(LaTeX is the most widely used variety of TeX and the one ordinarily used by pandoc in making PDFs from markdown.)
+The Tex Stack Exchange is the first place to search for answers to specific questions—and to pose them to an occasionally testy though usually helpful community.
 The venerable TeX FAQ is good too.

 biblatex and biblatex-chicago both come with very extensive documentation, but one can get started simply by using the BibDesk graphical interface to enter information and taking advantage of Pandoc’s ability to generate biblatex citation commands (command-line option